Battlefield: Bad Company 2: Reception

 Battlefield: Bad Company 2 received mostly positive reviews from game critics.
 Aggregating review website Metacritic have the PlayStation 3 version at 88/100, the Xbox 360 version at 88/100, and the PC version at 87/100.
 The iOS version received generally poorer reviews and holds a score of 64/100.

 GameZone's Steven Hopper gave the game 9.25/10, saying, "Even though the single-player campaign still isn't where it needs to be, Bad Company 2 is definitely a great sequel that builds on its predecessor in every way, making for one that no shooter fan will want to miss, especially if you go online for your gaming."
 Game Informer gave the game 9.5 out of 10, praising the improvements made over the first Bad Company.
 GameTrailers gave the game 9.1 out of 10, praising its use of an intertwining multiplayer in which "Purists will appreciate that you must earn every kill."
 Level design was also commended; "Bad Company 2 features sprawling, densely populated environments with an excellent level of detail."
 However, they referred to the single-player mode as "predictable."

 GameSpy reviewer Anthony Gallegos gave the game 4.5 stars out of 5, describing the single-player campaign as "a blast" and concluding that "the staying power for BFBC2 lies in its multiplayer."
 Dan Whitehead from Eurogamer reviewed the game and gave it a score of 9/10, describing it as an "open challenge" to Activision's market leader, Call of Duty: Modern Warfare 2, and calling Bad Company 2 a "way superior game" when compared to Modern Warfare 2.
 Whitehead also commented that it had "immediately evident" improvements over the previous game in the series, and concluded that Bad Company 2 is "the online shooter at its most streamlined, most thoughtful, most exhilarating."
 IGN gave the game 8.9 out of 10, praising the visuals as being "near-photo realistic" and calling it "one of the best looking games around."

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Bad Company 2 for "Action Game of the Year", "Outstanding Achievement in Online Gameplay", and "Outstanding Achievement in Sound Design".